ryandeussing/jimhopper/_the-brain/overview.md

 I want you to be confident in the guidance offered here, so I strive to make sure that my ideas and thinking are in line with the latest neuroscientific research.

-Something I never do is talk about how very stressful or traumatic experiences, or negative behaviors such as addictions, can "damage" the brain.&nbsp;It's simply not helpful to believe, especially based on what someone else is saying about your brain, that healing and finding happiness can be prevented by past adversity or the ways you've tried to cope.
-We know that the human brain's resilience - and capacities for changing and healing - are remarkable and influenced by many different factors.
+Something I don't do is talk about how very stressful or traumatic experiences, or negative behaviors such as addictions, can "damage" the brain.&nbsp;It's simply not helpful to believe, especially based on what someone else is saying about your brain, that healing and finding happiness can be prevented by past adversity or the ways you've tried to cope.
+We now know that the human brain's resilience - and capacities for changing and healing - are remarkable and influenced by many different factors.

 So let's begin by finding clarity in the brain's complexity, and explore the key circuitries and processes involved in healing and finding happiness.